How to Become an Architect

 There are typically three main steps to becoming a licensed architect: completing a bachelor’s degree in architecture, gaining relevant experience through a paid internship, and passing the Architect Registration Examination.

-In all states, earning a bachelor’s degree in architecture is typically the first step to becoming an architect.
+Architects typically need a bachelor's degree in architecture.
 Most architects earn their degree through a 5-year Bachelor of Architecture degree program.
 Many earn a master’s degree in architecture, which can take 1 to 5 additional years.
 The time required depends on the extent of the student’s previous education and training in architecture.

 A typical bachelor’s degree program includes courses in architectural history and theory, building design with an emphasis on computer-aided design and drafting (CADD), structures, construction methods, professional practices, math, physical sciences, and liberal arts.

-Currently, 35 states require that architects hold a degree in architecture from one of the 122 schools of architecture accredited by the National Architectural Accrediting Board (NAAB).
+About two-thirds of states require that architects hold a degree in architecture from one of more than 120 schools of architecture accredited by the National Architectural Accrediting Board (NAAB).
 State licensing requirements can be found at the National Council of Architectural Registration Boards (NCARB).

 All state architectural registration boards require architecture graduates to complete a lengthy paid internship—generally lasting 3 years—before they may sit for the Architect Registration Examination.
 Most new graduates complete their training period by working at architectural firms through the Architectural Experience Program (AXP), a program run by NCARB that guides students through the internship process.
 Some states allow a portion of the training to occur in the offices of employers in related careers, such as engineers and general contractors.
 Architecture students who complete internships while still in school can count some of that time toward the 3-year training period.